 Stroke Recovery Starts With Small Steps

-Working with a personal trainer for stroke rehabilitation provides a number of benefits.
-However, it’s vital that stroke survivors follow the proper protocol that strictly adheres to safety guidelines and their specific needs.
+Working with a personal trainer for stroke rehabilitation provides several benefits.
+However, stroke survivors must follow the proper protocol that strictly adheres to safety guidelines and their specific needs.
 By doing so, patients derive many benefits from personal training while minimizing the risk of injury.

 As a personal trainer, you need to be versatile to meet the needs of your clients.
 Furthermore, you must hold the appropriate advanced certifications and experience to work with special-needs clients.